ashishkumar044/nodejs-tutorial/README.md

 3. Create index.js inside src folder as an entry point to the api.
 4. Install "nodemon (npm install -D nodemon)" to run the server continuosly on code changes.
 5. Install express and configure in index.js

+VERSIONING:
+Next, we create separate versions our api, so that we can work on one version while the other one is still in use.
+We do that by creating subfolders (v1,v2) for each version inside the src directory.
+We can the add path segment v1 or v2 in the URL.

+We create separate api routes for both versions by having routers subfolders in each version.

+Since we'll be using different controllers and services for the api, it's best to have these subfolders inside separate version subfolders.

+[Note: This project is a basic project, so we can keep the controllers and services as common for both versions.]